Lukespacewalker/AOED-Site/README.md

 # AOED-Site
-Association of occupational and environmental diseases website
+The Association of Occupational and Environmental Diseases of Thailand official website Hosting on Netlify CDN at https://tcohs.netlify.com

 # How to complie the website